Bias from small-scale leakage in Pulsar Timing Array maps: Acknowledgements

 The authors thank Deepali Agarwal, Mesut \c{C}al{\i}\c{s}kan, Neha Anil Kumar, Michele Liguori, Giorgio Mentasti, Nihan Pol, Luca Reali, Joseph Romano, Stephen Taylor, and Benjamin Wandelt for useful discussions.
 The authors also thank Bjorn Larsen for providing the red noise data for the NANOGrav set of pulsars.

 This work is partly supported by ICSC - Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union - NextGenerationEU.
-NB acknowledges support from the European Union's Horizon Europe research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement no. 101207487 (GWSKY - Mapping the Universe with Gravitational Waves), and by PRD/ARPE 2022 ``Cosmology with Gravitational waves and Large Scale Structure - CosmoGraLSS''.
+NB acknowledges partial support by PRD/ARPE 2022 ``Cosmology with Gravitational waves and Large Scale Structure - CosmoGraLSS'' and by the European Union's Horizon Europe research and innovation program under the Marie Sk\l{}odowska-Curie grant agreement no. 101207487 (GWSKY - Mapping the Universe with Gravitational Waves).
 CMFM acknowledges support from the National Science Foundation from Grants NSF PHY-2020265 and AST-2414468.
 This work was also supported by the Flatiron Institute, part of the Simons Foundation.
 AR acknowledges funding from the Italian Ministry of University and Research (MIUR) through the ``Dipartimenti di eccellenza'' project ``Science of the Universe''.